-As I stated in that article, seeing how well-established the Black Canadian communities are in this country overwhelms me and makes me grow more and more proud of being Black, especially since I moved in the region a year and a half ago.
-There is indeed this strong will from the Black diaspora in the nation to shine and stand out, and you can’t imagine how glad and excited I was to hear about this other event called African Day On The Hill held on February 16th 2019, organized at the Parliament Hill.
+As I stated in that article, seeing how well-established the Black Canadian communities are in this country overwhelms me and makes me grow more and more proud of being Black, especially since I moved in the National Capital region a year and a half ago.
+There is indeed this strong will from the Black diaspora in the nation to shine and stand out, and you can’t imagine how glad and excited I was to hear about this other event called African Day On The Hill that would be held on February 16th, 2019 at the Parliament Hill.

 About African Day On The Hill

-Hosted by Chandra Arya, the MP (Member of Parliament) of Nepean and organized by the African Canadians Association Ottawa (ACAO) along with the Black community leaders, African Day On The Hill Planning Committee was looking into bringing the larger Black community together, highlighting on the UN International Decade for People of African Descent with a focus on the past, present and future.
+Hosted by Chandra Arya, the MP (Member of Parliament) of Nepean (in the western part of Ottawa) and organized by the African Canadians Association Ottawa (ACAO) along with the Black community leaders, African Day On The Hill Planning Committee was looking into bringing the larger Black community together, highlighting on the UN International Decade for People of African Descent with a focus on the past, present and future.

 I heard of that event during one of my long daily sessions on social media, as I fell on Black History Month-related events.
-I was invited to register thru a link on Event Brite (the event was free).
-My previous expectations were a festive event held on a symbolic place bringing together African communities with music, dance, yummy food with a bit of luck, a chance to mingle and network with my fellow African siblings, and I can say that, for the most part, my expectations were met.
+I was invited to register to the free event thru a link on Event Brite.
+I was expecting a festive event held on a symbolic place bringing together African communities with music, dance, yummy food with a bit of luck, a chance to mingle and network with my fellow African siblings, and I can say that, for the most part, I didn’t leave disappointed.

 - The application of a policy of restricted access only to the ones registered for the event.
 As soon as you entered the building, you were greeted by security officers who checked up your ID and looked if your information matched the one on the guest list.
 Then, you were directed to a security clearance process like in the airport, after which you were granted access to the venue.
-I was quite pleased by that as, at the first impression, I felt like a V.I.P guest and a sense of security.
+I was quite pleased by that as, at the first impression, I felt like a bodyguarded V.I.P guest.

 - The venue: the location was well-chosen, centrally-located, close to public transportation, with free parking.
 The entire event took place in a big and nice room I found quite fancy.
 Guests were invited to sit around a small plate of chin-chin, a West African snack.
 On that point, I congratulate the organizers for having found this amazing spot, looking forward to attending more events there.

-- The presence of political and social figures: I had a chance to meet the MP of Hull-Aylmer, Greg Fergus, one of the six Black MPs, out of the 338 sitting in parliament.
-By the way, big shout out to this man who, despite his position as an MP of another district, seems dedicated to the Black communities of the Ottawa-Gatineau region.
+- The presence of political and social figures: I had a chance to meet the MP of Hull-Aylmer, Greg Fergus, one of the six Black MPs, out of the 338 sitting at the parliament.
+By the way, a big shout out to this man who, despite his position as an MP of another district, remains deeply involved in and dedicated to the Black communities in the Ottawa-Gatineau region.

-- The program before the dinner was well-prepared, but when the dinner was served, it became soooo disorganized.
+- The program before the dinner was well-prepared, but as soon as the dinner was served, it became very disorganized.
 The event was supposed to be a gala, during which awards would be given to the recipients during the supper, but as soon as it was served, the program became messy.
-Performances continued, people stopped paying attention, because no one had a clue where we were at.
-There is something I hate the most at any type of events: when none of the organizers, even more so the attendees, know what is going on…and that’s what happened at some point.
+Performances continued, but people stopped paying attention as no one had a clue where we were at.

 My expectations for the next edition

 For the next edition of African Day On The Hill, more emphasis should be put on the achievements of people of African descent, less on showing African cultures.
-I had the impression to have just attended a folk event, which is good for people who want to discover more of Africa.
-However, for Black people of African descent who come to support activities organized by Black people, it gets less relevant.
-This is what I at least felt.
+I had the impression to have just attended a folk event, which is good for people who want to discover more of Africa or just spend a good time.
+However, for Black people of African descent who come to support activities organized by Black people, I feel like it gets less relevant.

 Another thing: PLEASE!!
 Promote Black businesses and resources for Black people!
 Giving more exposure to serious Black businesses is a great leap to our economic success.
 Let’s empower each other and our respective communities!!